HomeOfAviSynthPlusEvolution/neo_f3kdb/README.md

 F3kdb is a deband filter.
 It was originally written for AviUtl (author uncovered) and later ported to AviSynth by [SAPikachu](https://github.com/SAPikachu) many years ago.

 Legacy format support was removed and a few options that are no longer useful were also removed.
 Due to API change, the project has been renamed from f3kdb to Neo_f3kdb to avoid confusion.
 SSE4.1 is now required to run optimized routine.
-SSE4.1 is required to run optimized routine.
 SSE4.1 is supported since Intel Penryn (2007) and AMD bulldozer (2011).
 AVX routine didn't show much performance benefit and is not included.

 ## Usage